Bill de Blasio launches presidential bid: 'Donald Trump must be stopped'

 "I call him 'Con Don,' " de Blasio said, adding that Trump is "trying to convince working Americans he's on their side.
 It's been a lie from Day 1."

+Shortly after de Blasio appeared on "GMA," Trump offered up his thoughts on the candidate's presidential bid.

+"The Dems are getting another beauty to join their group," Trump tweeted.
+"Bill de Blasio of NYC, considered the worst mayor in the U.S., will supposedly be making an announcement for president today.
+He is a JOKE, but if you like high taxes & crime, he’s your man.
+NYC HATES HIM!"

-Some of what de Blasio plans to run on is his liberal record as mayor of New York City, which includes enacting universal pre-kindergarten and raising the minimum wage to $15 an hour.
+Some of what de Blasio plans to run on is his liberal record as mayor, which includes enacting universal pre-kindergarten and raising the minimum wage to $15 an hour.

 De Blasio will be in a battle to make it onto the debate stage next month, as only 20 candidates will be able to participate in the event, hosted by NBC News, MSNBC and Telemundo.